whatisAI/whatisAI.github.io/_posts/2018-01-05-Introduction-game-playing.md

-Trees are common in game representations.
+Trees are common game representations.
 Every node in a tree is a possible game board, and child nodes represent possible game actions.
+​
 The root of a tree is the representation of the initial game state.
 The intial state could be, for example, an empty board.
 Imagine there are **two players $$P0$$ and $$P1$$**.
 Suppose there are $$b_1$$ initial possible first moves for player $$P0$$.
 The first level of a tree will contain $$b_1$$ nodes (possible actions), and player $$0$$ will try to **maximize** his chance of winning with that action.
 For each node $$b_1$$,  $$P1$$ has, for example,  $$b_2$$ possible actions.
 In the next game turn, at level 2, player $$P1$$ will try to **minimize** the chance of $$P0$$ winning.
 As we move down the tree, taking turns between player $$P1$$ and player $$P2$$, the function that evalutes the probablity of player $P1$ winning is being maximized, then minimized, in an alternating fashion.
 The game tree is visitied using breath first search, meaning  the algorithm searches a leaf node, evaluates it, backtracks to its parent node, and visits other children.

 **Minimax algorithm**: Once all the possible game states have been *played to end game*, it is possible to see some branches lead to $P0$ winning the game.
 How can the information about the outcome of the game be propagated up to the first depth of the tree to choose a first action?
 This is where we make use of the minimax algorithm.

 If the game end resulted in a failure for player $$P0$$ a value of  $$v=-1$$ (for example) is assigned to that leaf.
 On the contrary, if the game end resulted in a win for player $$X$$ a value of $$v=+1$$ is assigned to that leaf.
 The values $$v$$ of each leaf are then *propagated up the tree*,  by selecting the minimum/maximum (*mini-max*) value of the child nodes at each node, until we reach the root.
 Moving up the tree with mini-max ensures that $$P0$$ chooses a brach that maximizes his outcome and $$P1$$ chooses a branch that minimizes the outcome of his opponent.
 When we reach the root, $$P0$$ will know which is(are) the first best move(s).
 There are great tutorials and lectures out there.
 [This blog explains minimax using tic-tac-toe as an example](https://www.neverstopbuilding.com/blog/2013/12/13/tic-tac-toe-understanding-the-minimax-algorithm13/) .